DONATE & SUPPORT EXIT HATE

 We provide support, advice & reassurance tailored to your family’s needs, so your loved one can get back to a normal life.

-We’ll work with you to find solutions, explain things along the way and be with you every step of the way if you want.
+We’ll work with you to find solutions, explain things along the way and can be contacted every step of the way on your journey.

-If you want support and would like a chat, we would always recommend that you reach out to ACT Early - https://actearly.uk/ who can offer confidential advice and support.
+If you want support and would like a chat with someone in confidence, we would always recommend that you reach out to ACT Early - https://actearly.uk, who can offer confidential advice and support.

 It can be worrying when you notice your loved one’s behaviour changing.
 It can be a difficult time and many parents want to know how to tell if their loved one has become involved with far-right extremism.
 The truth is there’s no easy answer.